paradigm-lab/StudentsManagment-JAVA-/README.md

 	``Servlet API``

-Database Configuration (Postgres Database), For the SQL statement to create the table in the database is in the ``students.sql`` file.
+# Database Configuration (Postgres Database):
+For the SQL statement to create the table in the database is in the ``students.sql`` file.

 	Column names: id, name, mobile, country

 	Note: Whenever you're going to create a table make sure the table name is plural as a good naming conversion.